 Taking just one off pottery class for beginners will allow you to tap into the mindful and fun aspect of pottery, all while learning the necessary skills to complete your desired type of pottery piece.
 Even if you don’t become a ceramics expert, you’re guaranteed to have a lot of fun!
 Besides, who doesn't love taking home their own handmade ceramics to use and admire every day.

-Want to know how to make your own pottery?
+Want to know how to make your own pottery in 2023?
 Check out our guide here.